History of Negeri Sembilan FC: 2000s (2000–2009)

-On 31 May 2003 Negeri Sembilan met Perlis in the FA Cup final.
+On 31 May 2003, Negeri Sembilan met Perlis in the FA Cup final.
 Played at Perak Stadium, the club was surprised by the opponent's early goal in the 11th minute.
 The club managed to close the gap in the 56th minute thanks to a goal by Effendi Malek.
 The game remained 1–1 until the 90th minute, and in extra time, victory was decided on a golden goal.
-In the 95th minute, the club managed to get the golden goal as a result of Everson Martinelli's goal, and the club was crowned FA Cup champion in 2003.
+In the 95th minute, the club managed to win as a result of Everson Martinelli's goal, and was crowned the cup champion.

-In 2004 the capacity of Negeri Sembilan's Tuanku Abdul Rahman Stadium was upgraded to 45,000 people for the hosting of the 2004 Sukma Games.
-This benefitted Negeri Sembilan fans as the numbers of maximum spectators increased and was best used for the big match such as a derby or a final match.
+In 2004, the capacity of Negeri Sembilan's Tuanku Abdul Rahman Stadium was upgraded to 45,000 people for the hosting of the 2004 Sukma Games.
 Negeri Sembilan made its first appearance in the AFC Cup competition in the 2004 season.
-The club made its debut in the first match against Island FC with a big 6–0 win on 10 February 2004.
-However, the club had to settle for being 3rd in the group after losing all the group stage matches against Geylang United, East Bengal, and Island FC.
+The club debuted against Island FC with a big 6–0 win on 10 February 2004.
+However, the club had to settle for being 3rd in the group after losing matches against Geylang United, East Bengal, and Island FC.
 All teams played at home and away for a total of six games.